mdolab/MACH-Aero/machAeroTutorials/airfoilopt_multipoint.rst

 Files
 =====

+Navigate to the directory ``airfoilopt/multipoint`` in your tutorial folder.
-Copy the FFD file, ``ffd.xyz``, and the CGNS mesh file, ``n0012.cgns``, generated previously, into the directory.
+Copy the FFD file, ``ffd.xyz``, and the CGNS mesh file, ``n0012.cgns``, generated previously, into the directory:

-Create the following empty runscript in the current directory:

-- ``airfoil_multiopt.py``
+.. prompt:: bash

+    cp ../mesh/n0012.cgns .
+    cp ../ffd/ffd.xyz .

+Copy the singlepoint script from the previous section to a new file in this directory:

+.. prompt:: bash

+    cp ../singlepoint/airfoil_opt.py airfoil_multiopt.py

 Highlighting the changes required in the multipoint optimization script
 =======================================================================
 Open the file ``airfoil_multiopt.py`` in your favorite text editor.
-Copy the script from ``airfoil_opt.py`` and change the following sections for multipoint optimization.
+Change the following sections for multipoint optimization.

 Specifying parameters for the optimization
 ------------------------------------------